syncfusion-content/fileformat-docs/File-Formats/PDF/Working-with-Barcode.md

 {% endtabs %}

+You can download a complete working sample from [GitHub](https://github.com/SyncfusionExamples/PDF-Examples/tree/master/Barcode/Set-location-and-size-to-the-barcode-in-a-PDF-document/).

 ## Adding a barcode to the PDF document without displaying the barcode text

 The following code sample shows how to add a barcode to the PDF document without displaying the barcode text.